mnazimek96/config_file_generator/README.txt

-This script is written to generate configuration file:
+This script is written to generate configuration files:
 1. parameters.csv
 2. param_alloc.h
 3. defaults.h